- What are the future dates for the Great American Beer Festival?

 Yes, Designated Driver tickets are available for all sessions for $25 each.
 Free, non-alcoholic sodas will be available.
 Designated Drivers are welcome to attend the beer and food seminars, walk around the festival floor, or relax in the Designated Driver Lounge.

 You must be 21+ years old with a valid photo ID to attend the festival.

 We do accept cash and major credit cards including Visa, Mastercard and American Express.
 No, the GABF merchandise booth and bookstore do not accept personal checks.
 There is an ATM in the Colorado Convention Center lobby.

 |Last pour is 15 minutes prior to session end time.|

-Note: Tickets for the past several editions of the Great American Beer Festival sold out in advance–and in 2012, the public ticket sale was over in 45 minutes.
+Note: Tickets for the past several editions of the Great American Beer Festival sold out in advance—and in 2013, the public ticket sale was over in a matter of minutes.
 There were no on-site ticket sales.
 Please plan accordingly.

 Ticket prices for each of the three evening sessions include a festival program, a commemorative tasting cup, unlimited one-ounce samples of your choice of more than 2,800 beers, and a festival guide to help you navigate the floor.

 The Saturday Afternoon Members-Only Session includes all of the previously mentioned benefits, as well as a commemorative tasting glass.
 A more intimate atmosphere is created as the attendance is limited to members only, and the much-anticipated gold, silver and bronze medal winners in each style category are posted.
 The opportunity may even arise for an informal discussion with a famous brewer on the latest brewing techniques or on what makes your favorite beer so good.
 Finally, you can participate in beer and food educational seminars that take place throughout the session.
 This is a must attend session for anyone with a passion for beer!

 You must be 21+ years old with valid ID to attend.